 Michigan State University (MSU) and MSU’s Lyman Briggs College (LBC) actively promote a dynamic research and learning environment in which qualified individuals of differing perspectives and cultural backgrounds pursue academic goals with mutual respect and shared inquiry.

-Candidates must be committed to undergraduate teaching and must have a master’s degree (minimum) or Ph.D. (desired) in a relevant discipline in the humanities or social sciences in hand by August 15, 2022.
-This position requires expertise and experience in teaching undergraduates.
-The successful candidate will be committed to advancing excellence in undergraduate teaching particularly with respect to diversity, equity, inclusion, and belonging (DEI&B).
-A scholarly approach to teaching students is essential.
-This position offers exciting opportunities for individuals interested in teaching in a liberal-arts style residential college with all of the resources of a large “Big 10” research university including the new Institute for Global Ethics in Theory and Practice (https://ethics.msu.edu/).
+Candidates must be committed to undergraduate teaching and must have a master’s degree (minimum) or Ph.D. (desired) in biology or biology education in hand by August 15, 2022.
+This position requires expertise and teaching experience in active learning lecture and inquiry-based laboratory format.
+The successful candidate will be committed to advancing excellence in the teaching of introductory courses in both organismal and cellular/molecular biology and will join the college’s ongoing efforts to improve undergraduate STEM education, particularly with respect to diversity, equity, inclusion, and belonging (DEI&B).
+A scholarly approach to teaching students and mentoring student employees is essential.
+This position offers exciting opportunities for individuals interested in teaching in a liberal-arts style residential college with all of the resources of a large “Big 10” research university.

 Founded in 1967, LBC is a vibrant undergraduate residential college within MSU focusing on the study of the sciences in their societal and global contexts (http://lbc.msu.edu).
 The LBC curriculum integrates the natural sciences and mathematics with the human, social, and cultural dimensions of the sciences.
 There are approximately 2,000 students in Lyman Briggs, 66% of whom are women.
 31% of all primary, secondary degree, and additional majors identify as students of an underrepresented racial/ethnic group.
 Additionally, 32% of LBC students are members of the MSU Honors College.
 Faculty work closely with students in small classes.
 LBC is also a leading center for research on teaching and learning and for interdisciplinary scholarship.
+Most LBC faculty members in the tenure system have a joint appointment in a disciplinary department or program to support their scholarship and professional development.
 The college boasts a dynamic community of students, staff, and faculty who make LBC an exceptional place to learn and work.

 Equal Employment Opportunity Statement